jimklee2/speech_emotion_recognition/README.md

 - ## How to predict
   - Locate wav file in './predict_audio'.
   - You can use the file you recorded, or another file
+  - Download pth file in my release, locate file in './pth'.

     ```
     python predict.py